-This paper investigates the relation between competition and happiness and gauges if feelings about competition has different effects on happiness for three different ethnic groups, Whites, Blacks, and Asians .
-I use individual measures of feelings about competition and self-reported happiness derived from the WVS.
-This gives me a direct link between the two variables, which contrasts with Fischer (2008) who studies the effect of an aggregated measured of competition (the KOF index) on happiness mainly through the relation between competition and income.
-On the general relation between feelings about competition and happiness, I fail to find a direct negative relation.
-Nevertheless, people with higher aversion to competition report higher levels of happiness, suggesting that competition may be exerting negative effects on individuals.
+This paper investigates the relation between competition and happiness and gauges if feelings about competition have different effects on happiness for three different ethnic groups, Whites, Blacks, and Asians.
+Individual measures of feelings about competition and self-reported happiness are derived from the WVS.
+This gives a direct link between the two variables, which contrasts with Fischer (2008) who studies the effect of an aggregated measured of competition (the KOF index) on happiness mainly through the relation between competition and income.
+On the general relation between feelings about competition and happiness, a direct negative relation is not found.
+Nevertheless, people with higher aversion to competition report lower levels of happiness, suggesting that competition may be exerting negative effects on individuals.